Cisco-Talos/Mussels/README.md

 - Add a yes/no Ready-check prompt prior to a build, with information about the build similar to the `--dry-run` option.
   - Feature must include a `-y`/`--yes` override for non-interactive builds.

-- Add cookbook capability.
-  - Cookbooks would be external git repositories containing mussels recipes.
-  - Add an optional option to specify which cookbook to use when building a recipe.
+- Add feature to clone recipes from cookbook to local directory.
-    - If multiple cookbooks provide the recipe and the user does not specify which book to use, an interactive prompt should give the user a choice.
-  - Mussels should include an index of known cookbooks.
-Additional cookbooks should be added with a `books --add` option.
-  - Recipes should prefer to use dependencies defined in the same cookbook, but warn users when another cookbook offers a recipe for a dependency with a newer version.
-    - This warning should include an offer to use the newer recipe from the 3rd-party cookbook if the dependencies are compatible (default No).
-  - Cookbooks should be cloned to a local directory and should be updated with a `books --update` option.
 - Migrate clamav-related recipes to a separate `clamav-mussels-cookbook` repository.
 - Migrate non-clamav-related recipes to the new `mussels-recipe-scrapbook` repository.
-  - Hardcode the above cookbook repo's into the index.
 - Start documentation about cookbooks and how to get new cookbooks added to the index.

 - Add capability for recipes to have "static" dependencies.
   - Static dependencies would be built in addition to normal (shared) dependencies, meaning that two recipes in a dependency chain could depend on different versions of the same library without conflicting.
   - For compiled and linked software, any recipe which uses a static dependency must use a recipe that builds a static library and it must statically link the the static library.

-- Imporve test coverage.
+- Improve test coverage.